wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = WIP 4.3.9 =
+- If WP Login form is used, our plugin will let WP handle the post-login redirection.
 - Honor the 'redirect_to' parameter in the post login redirection function.
-Useful if your users are logging in via the WP Login form.

 = 4.3.8 =
 - Minor translation related update in the admin edit member interface.